How Baku event permits actually work: a planner's guide

 Typical lead time: 4 working days Cost range: Free at application; venue-side noise-permit may apply Decision-maker: District executive + the venue's noise license Birtour-named applicant: Yes

 Hard cutoff: 02:00 for outdoor, 04:00 for indoor with venue permit.
 We don't recommend pushing past these, both for compliance and for guest experience.
+On a GCC program with a late dinner start, the 02:00 line is usually the one that decides whether the band plays two sets or three, so it belongs in the run sheet before the contract, not after.

 How much do fireworks cost for a Baku event, and how long is the permit?